jzpz/bikeapp/README.md

 <li>Open the program in browser and make sure that frontend and backend are working (map will not show before stations are imported)</li>
 <li>Click "Import Data" on the navigation menu</li>
 <li>Select the CSV file you want to import and select either "Journey data" or "Station data" according to file contents</li>
 <li>Click "Import" and wait for status message.
-It can take several minutes to import large datasets.</li>
+It can take several minutes to import large datasets.
+Import progress can be seen in backend command line.</li>
 </ol>

 # Running tests